GoogleChrome/chrome-launcher/README.md

 // The remote debugging port exposed by the launched chrome chrome.port: number;

-// Method kill Chrome (and cleanup the profile folder) chrome.kill: () => Promise<{}>;
+// Method to kill Chrome (and cleanup the profile folder) chrome.kill: () => Promise<{}>;

 // The process id
 chrome.pid: number;

+// The childProcess object for the launched Chrome chrome.process: childProcess
 ```